Severson-Group/AMDS/Mainboard/Firmware/README.md

 #### Generating New Projects

 1. Use the STM32CubeIDE to generate a new project
-2. When configuring this project, select the exact MCU device which you are targetting (the motherboard uses `STM32F765ZGT6`)
+2. When configuring this project, select the exact MCU device which you are targetting (the mainboard uses `STM32F765ZGT6`)
 3. Open the CubeMX perspective (i.e. `*.ioc` file) and configure all desired peripherals (SPIs, UARTs, ETH, etc)
 4. Change to the clock configuration tab and use the GUI to configure the PLL settings
 5. Generate initialization code to boot-strap your project.
 This will configure the clock and peripherals like you specified.